By: Chris ⎜ Last updated

 Compare that to how wine gets priced in a country like the UK or the US.
 A bottle passes through an importer, a distributor, and a retailer, each taking a percentage-based cut.
 A €200 bottle can easily accumulate 40-100% in combined margins before it reaches the shelf.
 At Vinmonopolet, the same bottle gets a small, fixed markup on top of the same flat excise duty that applies to the cheapest bottle in the store.

-Entry-level wine at Vinmonopolet starts at around 120 and is poor value, because the tax represents most of the price.
-But move up to premium bottles and the maths flips.
-The flat tax becomes negligible relative to the bottle's value, and the capped markup means Vinmonopolet is routinely cheaper than London, New York, or Paris for the same wine.
+Entry-level wine at Vinmonopolet starts at around NOK 120 and is really poor value, because the tax represents most of the price.
+But move up to premium bottles and the flat tax becomes negligible relative to the bottle's value.
+Combined with the capped markup, this means Vinmonopolet is often cheaper than liquor stores in London, New York, or Paris for the same wine.

-Vinmonopolet runs themed special release launches throughout the year: Burgundy in February, Bordeaux in December, Champagne and Chablis in May.
-Sought-after bottles appear at prices that can run to a quarter or a third of what they'd fetch on the international secondary market.
-Wine collectors camp outside the flagship store at Aker Brygge for days before major releases.
-Don't try to find cheap wine in Norway however.
-It doesn't exist.
+Vinmonopolet runs themed special release launches throughout the year: Burgundy in February, Bordeaux in December, and Champagne and Chablis in May, where a limited number of sought-after bottles are available at prices that can run to a quarter or a third of what they'd fetch on the international market.
+Wine collectors camp outside the flagship store at Aker Brygge for days before the most popular releases.
+Just don't try to find really cheap wine in Norway, it doesn't exist.

 Tax-free at the airport

 Norway operates tax-free shops on arrival, not just departure.
-The main store at Oslo Gardermoen sits between passport control and customs on international arrivals, and every passenger from an international flight will walk directly through it.
+The main store at Oslo Gardermoen is something you cannot avoid.
+It's located between passport control and customs on international arrivals, and every passenger from an international flight will walk directly through it.

 Buy spirits

-This is where the savings are real.
-Norway's excise tax on a 1-litre bottle of 40% spirits amounts to roughly NOK 370 in duty alone, plus 25% VAT.
-All of that is stripped away at the tax-free shop.
-If you drink spirits at all, use your quota here.
+Spirits are where you can get the largest savings.
+Norway's excise tax on a 1-litre bottle of 40% spirits amounts to about NOK 370 in duty alone, plus 25% VAT.
+All of that is reduced to zero at the tax-free shop, however the mark-up is often significantly larger so the prices are not as low as the tax savings would suggest.

 Skip the wine and beer

-Wine at the arrivals tax-free is not the same proposition.
-The shop is operated by Travel Retail Norway, a commercial retailer, not Vinmonopolet.
-The selection leans toward mass-market travel retail brands, and prices on mid-range bottles are often comparable to, or worse than, what Vinmonopolet charges for better-curated options.
+Wine at the arrivals tax-free is not the same value proposition.
+The selection leans toward mass-market travel retail brands, and prices on mid-range bottles are often comparable to, or worse than, what Vinmonopolet charges.
 The wine excise duty is much lower than on spirits (roughly NOK 55 per bottle versus NOK 370 per litre of spirits), so the tax saving is smaller, and with a higher mark-up than at Vinmonopolet the savings are negligible.
-Buy for convenience when waiting for your luggage or if you see something you want, not to save any significant money.
+Buy wine and beer for convenience when waiting for your luggage, or if you see something you want, not to save any significant money.

 The quota